What is corona-virus?

 How did the outbreak start?

-We believe the source of the corona-virus to be a “wet market” in Wuhan were both dead and living animals.
+We believe the corona virus’s source to be a “wet market” in Wuhan were both dead and living animals.
 We also include fish and birds etc.

 Such markets present an increased risk of viruses leaping from animals to humans.
 Because hygiene standards are difficult to maintain if live animals are kept and butchered on-site.
 Usually, they are also densely packed.